Contact handles, duality, and sutured Floer homology: Triangle cobordisms

-can be related by a sequence of handleslides and isotopies to a triple that is subordinate to a bouquet for $\bL$.
-By definition of the cobordism maps, it follows that $F_{(W_{\as,\bs,\gs})^s}$ is chain homotopic to the triangle map above. \end{proof}
+can be related by a sequence of handle slides and isotopies to a triple that is subordinate to a bouquet for $\bL$.
+Consequently, $F_{(W_{\as,\bs,\gs})^s}$ is chain homotopic to the triangle map above. \end{proof}